-This policy applies to all College community members, regardless of the sexual orientation, gender expression, or gender identity of the parties involved, including students, faculty, staff, visitors, and independent contractors, as well as those who participate in the College's programs and activities, whether on or off campus, including study-away programs.
+This policy applies to all College community members, regardless of the sexual orientation, gender expression, or gender identity of the parties involved, including students, faculty, staff, visitors, and independent contractors, as well as those who participate in the College's domestic programs and activities, whether on or off campus.
 Any such individual may make a report under this policy.
-Vendors, independent contractors, visitors, and others who conduct business with the College or on College property are also expected to comply with this policy; complaints against such College affiliates will be handled in accordance with existing contracts and agreements.
-The College will respond promptly and equitably to all allegations of sexual misconduct involving a College community member and will provide resource options for victims of alleged sexual assault.
+The College does not have jurisdiction to investigate reported incidents involving members of the College community that occurred prior to the individual being enrolled at or employed by the College when the incident did not occur on campus or in connection with the College's domestic program, activity, or employment.
+Individuals who wish to report or file a complaint pertaining to sexual misconduct that falls outside the scope of this policy may do so under the Student Handbook or the Employee Handbook, as appropriate.
+Vendors, and others who conduct business with the College or on College property are also expected to comply with this policy; complaints against such College affiliates will be handled in accordance with existing contracts and agreements.
+Any person found responsible for sexual harassment under this policy is subject to disciplinary action, up to and including dismissal, as well as potential personal legal liability.

+The College will respond promptly and equitably to all allegations of sexual harassment involving a College community member and will provide supportive measures for victims of alleged harassment and respondents to complaints of alleged sexual harassment.
 The College will consider any requests for confidentiality within the context of the College's obligation to provide a safe, nondiscriminatory environment for all community members.
-Further details on how requests for confidentiality are handled in cases of sexual misconduct may be found in the "Reporting Protocols and Confidentiality" section of this policy.
-Pursuant to the requirements of Title IX, the College has an independent responsibility to investigate (apart from any separate criminal investigation by law enforcement) and address sexual violence, even in the absence of a complaint by the alleged victim.
+Further details on how requests for confidentiality are handled in cases of sexual harassment may be found in the "Reporting Protocols and Confidentiality" section of this policy.

+In certain cases, the College may exercise its independent authority to investigate (apart from any separate criminal investigation by law enforcement) and address sexual violence, even in the absence of a complaint by the alleged victim.